 As one of four Future Transport Zones the West of England’s trial is part of wider plans to use innovative technologies to make it easier to get around the West of England by giving people alternatives to driving.

-The 12-month trial will help understand any issues and challenges of legalising e-scooter use on the region’s roads.
+The trial will help understand any issues and challenges of legalising e-scooter use on the region’s roads.
 If successful they could become a permanent sustainable option for travel in the region.